 Willard continues to seek out opportunities as he works to build a later-in-life career as a standup comedian.

 "I don't expect to become the next Jerry Seinfeld," he says, "but plenty of comedians you've never heard of make a good living from comedy, and so that's my goal, to become one of those comedians you've never heard of."

-*News Release by Tom Willard: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Tom Willard).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.